ClimateImpactLab/impact-calculations/docs/outputs.md

 mostly in the form of NetCDF4 files.
 A `pvals.yml` file describes the assumptions around economic uncertainty, and `status-*.txt` which logs current and past actions.

+## Other configuration options

+Below are additional configuration options that can be included in the generate configuration file.

+ - only-models: a list of allowed GCMs
+ - only-rcp: a list of allowed RCPs
+ - include-patterns: true or false; produce results for pattern models